markyharris/MicroPython-Projects/README.md

 # MicroPython Projects
 METAR-LED projects using ESP32 Controllers and Addressable LED's
-<p>See the individual projects for specifics.
+<br>See the individual projects for specifics.